Adam M. McCready

 Biography:

-Adam M. McCready serves as Assistant Professor-in-Residence of Higher Education & Student Affairs at the University of Connecticut’s Neag School of Education.
-His research critically examines the college student experience with the intent of identifying and challenging oppressive structures in education.
+Adam M. McCready serves as Associate Professor In-Residence of Higher Education & Student Affairs at the University of Connecticut’s Neag School of Education.
+His research critically examines the student experience with the intent of identifying and challenging oppressive structures in education.
 He has studied students’ experiences in historically white college social fraternities, college men and masculinities, and the relationship between social media use and students’ attitudes, behaviors and experiences.
-His research has been published in Psychology of Men & Masculinities, Research in Higher Education, Innovative Higher Education, Measurement and Evaluation in Counseling and Development and the Journal of Student Affairs Research and Practice.
+His research has been published in Journal of College Student Development, Journal of School Health, Psychology of Men & Masculinities, Research in Higher Education, Innovative Higher Education, Measurement and Evaluation in Counseling and Development and the Journal of Student Affairs Research and Practice.

-Adam serves as the Editor for the Journal of Sorority and Fraternity Life Research and Practice, and served as the Vice Chair for Scholarship and Research for the ACPA Coalition on Men & Masculinities from January 2020 to December 2021.
+Adam serves on the NASPA Faculty Council and the NASPA Region I (New England and Eastern Canada) Advisory Board.
+In addition, he served as the Editor for the Journal of Sorority and Fraternity Life Research and Practice from January 2023 until December 2024, and as the Vice Chair for Scholarship and Research for the ACPA Coalition on Men & Masculinities from January 2020 to December 2021.

 Prior to his faculty career, Adam worked for the Department of Residential Life at MIT as Assistant Director of Fraternities, Sororities and Independent Living Groups from 2011 to 2014.
 He received the MIT Infinite Mile for Student Life Award in 2014, the Institute’s highest honor for student affairs professionals.
 He served as the Coordinator of Greek Life in the Office of Student Involvement & Leadership at the University of New Hampshire from 2007 to 2011.